 There are some key differances between diving in a dry suit and using a wet suit.
 Dry suits are used for cold water diving while wet suits are used in warmer waters:

 a.
 In a dry suit you don‘t get wet on your body so the air in your suit acts as insulation.
 In the wetsuit water seaps into your wet suit and acts as insulation once you body warms it up.
-Dry suits keep you warmer because in water you body loses temprature 25% faster than in air so being in a wetsuit surrounded by water you loose body heat faster than being surrounded by air in your drysuit.
+Dry suits keep you warmer because in water you body loses temprature 20 times faster than in air so being in a wetsuit surrounded by water you loose body heat faster than being surrounded by air in your drysuit.

 c.
 With a dry suit you need a lot more weight than with a wet suit.
 The reason is that you have a large space of air that surounds your body and all of this air needs to be pressed under water.
 That is done by adding more (led) weights.